 Students struggling with their academics may also be seen "hacking" themselves by getting that boost.
 Professional athletes, meanwhile, potentially resort to potent stimulants to ensure that they are on tiptop shape by remaining sharp at all times.
 And in occasions when they may not feel their best, "doping" is a way for them to function properly.

 What these individuals consider as occasional use may develop into a full-blown dependence on the drug.
-When someone experiences severe Adderall addiction due to this, they must be properly diagnosed so that the attending physician may recommend a viable medication management program to help them get better.
+When someone experiences severe Adderall addiction due to this, they must be properly diagnosed so that the attending physician may recommend a viable medication management program to help them get better and achieve a sober living way of life.

 How To Get Help from Adderall Addiction?